AHendley84/pp4-pizzatheaction/README.md

 ---

 Due to development time scales there were a few items I didn't include in this project, however, would consider adding into future builds.
 These are, but not limited to:
+- Improve the product management page to a central hub for managing products, brands and categories.
+At present any adjustments to the brands or categories is done via the django admin.
+- Edit and Delete comments on the blog.
 -

 ---